+Fig 2.
 The ammocoete larva, the immature lamprey (B) is especially interesting because it resembles embryos of higher vertebrates.
 Unlike the larva of amphioxus (A) it has a heart, eyes and ears as in vertebrate embryos, as well as such typical chordate features as the notochord.
-Until metamorphosis was observed those was thought to be a species quite distinct from the lamprey.
+Until metamorphosis was first observed, it was thought to be a species quite distinct from the lamprey.

 The earliest true vertebrates to appear in the Ordovician period were fish-like creatures that were possibly ancestral to the hagfish and lampreys – the most primitive vertebrates known today.
 Neither the hagfish nor the lamprey have jaws but both have a skeleton made of cartilage and have large notochords as well as gill slits.
 All lampreys and hagfish have tubular nerve cords lying above the "spine".
 The head of the lamprey bears organs of taste, smell and hearing and well-developed eyes while the hagfish head has a cluster of sensory tentacles round the mouth but poorly developed eyes.

 The world's species of lamprey can be divided into two groups according to their feeding habits.
-One group is parasitic and individuals attach themselves to their hosts with huge sucker-like mouths, break through the flesh with rasping teeth and suck out the blood.
+One group is parasitic and individuals attach themselves to their hosts with huge sucker-like mouths, break through the flesh with rasping teeth and suck out the blood (Fig 3 and 4).
 When the lamprey has eaten its fill it releases its oral grip and in doing so may inflict a fatal wound.
 Free-living lamprey's live only a few months.
 They feed normally as larvae but after metamorphosis the gut degenerates.
 The adult cannot feed and lives only long enough (a few months) to spawn.

 |Fig 4.
 Rows of rasping teeth arm the inside of the lamprey's mouth.
 These are used to penetrate a fish's blood circulation while the perimeter of the mouth acts as a suction device.